Willy Giummarra

 Willy Giummarra (born August 26, 1971) is a Canadian former soccer player who played as a forward and midfielder.
-He is currently the head coach for Toronto Falcons in the Canadian Soccer League.
+Most recently, he was the head coach of Canadian Soccer League side Toronto Falcons.

 Career

 College career

 Giummarra began playing at the college level in 1994 with the UAB Blazers where in his debut season was named the newcomer of the year and first-team selection.
 In his sophomore season, he assisted the team in securing the Conference USA title and for the second consecutive season was named to the first-team selection.
 Throughout his tenure with UAB, he finished as the top goal scorer in both seasons.
 In 1996, he was named to the Umbro Select team which featured all-stars from across all colleges.

 Montreal Impact

 He began his transition to the professional level by being drafted in the 1996 USL A-League draft by the Montreal Impact.
 He would ultimately secure a permanent deal with the club and appear in 6 matches in his debut season.